iExecBlockchainComputing/documentation-tools/tools/web3mail.md

 The Web3Mail tool currently supports the following methods:

-- **fetchMyContacts** — retrieves a list of Ethereum addresses whose owners have authorized you to email them
+- **fetchMyContacts** — retrieve a list of Ethereum addresses whose owners have authorized you to email them
 - **fetchUserContacts** — retrieve a list of Ethereum addresses whose owners have authorized a given entity to email them
-- **sendEmail** — used to send an email message to a user knowing only the Ethereum address for the `protectedData` containing their email address
+- **sendEmail** — send an email message to a user knowing only the Ethereum address for the `protectedData` containing their email address